|

 10) Breath in Good - I have this noted as written in February of 2011.

-This song did appear on 'our' "Shane and Frazier" CD that Shane Foshee and
+This song did appear on 'our' "Shane and Frazier" CD that Shane Foshee

 myself released in 2011/12.
-We had been doing a duet for 7 years or close
+We had been doing a duet for 7 years or

 to it, and we finally put out a CD (available but hard to find).
 You can